Yanet Garcia Sizzles In Purple Pants While Reminding Fans To Never Give Up

 Yanet Garcia sizzled in a sexy new snap that added some severe heat to her page.
 The “World’s Hottest Weather Girl” delighted fans yesterday with a hot upload that saw her in purple pants and a chic black top.

-The Mexican model was seen standing against a wall that was covered in red fabric.
+The Mexican model was standing against a wall that was covered in red fabric.
 She leaned her back against the structure, spreading both arms out at her sides and giving an alluring gaze into the camera.
 Yanet added an inspirational quote in Spanish to go along with the photo, but she included the hashtags in English.

-“IT MAY TAKE A MONTH IT WILL TAKE A YEAR BUT IF YOU KNOW WHERE YOU GO AND WORK DAILY YOU WILL ARRIVE!!!!!! ” she wrote with the hashtags “just keep going” and “never give up.”
+“IT MAY TAKE A MONTH IT WILL TAKE A YEAR BUT IF YOU KNOW WHERE YOU GO AND WORK DAILY YOU WILL ARRIVE!!!!!!” she wrote with the hashtags “just keep going” and “never give up.”

-The weathercaster looked incredible in a sheer black top that fit tightly on her figure.
+The weathercaster looked incredible in a sheer black top that fitted tightly on her figure.
 Its sleeves were totally see-through and exposed a teasing glimpse of her arms underneath before flaring out near her elbows.
 The front boasted a scooping neckline and a small strip of black fabric that was stitched near her chest and proceeded to secure around her neck.
 Meanwhile, the front of the garment was worn tucked into her pants, which helped accentuate her fit stomach.

 Her bottoms were just as sexy and made a statement with a deep purple color.
 The fabric appeared to be silk, and a thick waistband rested near her navel, showcasing her trim midsection and tiny waist.
 The rest of the garment was worn slightly baggy on her hips, and the photo cut off at her upper thigh.
 She opted for a few accessories for her sexy look, which included a pair of dripping silver earrings.